aws-games/cloud-game-development-toolkit/modules/jenkins/README.md

 5. For the Jenkins URL, accept the default value by clicking `Save and Finish`.
 6. Click `Start using Jenkins`

+### Configuring Plugins

+There are 2 plugins recommended for the solutions: The [EC2 Fleet](https://plugins.jenkins.io/ec2-fleet/) Plugin and the [AWS Secrets Manager Credentials Provider](https://plugins.jenkins.io/aws-secrets-manager-credentials-provider/) Plugin.
+The `EC2 Fleet` Plugin is used to integrate Jenkins with AWS and allows EC2 instances to be used as build nodes through an autoscaling group.
+The `AWS Secrets Manager Credentials Provider` Plugin will allow users to store their credentials in AWS Secrets Manager and seamlessly access them in Jenkins.

-#### Configuring the EC2 Fleet Plugin
+#### Install the Plugins

-The EC2 Fleet Plugin is used to integrate Jenkins with AWS.
-It will allow Jenkins to use a provided autoscaling group for build jobs.

 1. Open the Jenkins console.
 2. On the left-hand side, select the `Manage Jenkins` tab.
 3. Then, under the `System Configuration` section, select `Plugins`.
 4. On the left-hand side, select ` Available plugins`.
 5. Using the search bar at the top of the page, search for `EC2 Fleet`.
-6. Select the `EC2 Fleet` plugin and click `Install`
+6. Select the `EC2 Fleet` plugin.
+7. Using the search bar at the top of the page, search for `AWS Secret Manager Credentials Provider`.
+8. Select the `AWS Secret Manager Credentials Provider` plugin.
+9. Click `install` on the top-right corner of the page.
-7. Select `Go back to the top page`
+10. Once the installation is complete, Select `Go back to the top page` at the bottom of the page

-First, we will create the necessary credentials within Jenkins to access its agents over SSH.
+#### Create the Necessary Credentials

+!!! note ""
+    === "Using the Jenkins Console"
         1. From the Jenkins homepage, on the left-hand side, select `Manage Jenkins`
         2. Under the `Security` section, select `Credentials`
         3. Under `Stores scoped to Jenkins`, select `System`
         4. Select `Global credentials (unrestricted)`
         5. In the top right corner, click the `Add Credentials` button
         6. For the `Kind` dropdown, select `SSH Username with private key`
         7. For `ID` enter a name for your credentials
         8. For `Description` add a description of your credential
         9. For `Username`, enter the username to be used for the SSH connection
         10. For `Private Key`, select the `Enter directly` radio button.
         11. In the next section displayed, select the `Add` button
         12. Paste the Private Key created earlier into the text box.
         13. For `Passphrase` enter the Passphrase for the SSH key, if no passphrase was entered when creating the keys, leave this blank
         14. Note the `ID` of your newly created credentials.
 This will be referenced in the next section.

-With the necessary credentials created, we will now connect Jenkins to the build farm autoscaling group created by terraform.
+    === "Using the AWS Secrets Manager Plugin"

+        1. Open the Secrets Manager [console](https://console.aws.amazon.com/secretsmanager/).

+        2. Choose Store a new secret.

+        3. On the Choose secret type page, do the following:
+            1. For Secret type, choose Other type of secret.

+            1. Select the `Plaintext` test tab, select all text in the textbox and delete it.

+            1. Paste your Private key into the textbox

+            1. Choose Next

+        4. On the Configure secret page, do the following:
+            1. Enter a descriptive Secret name and Description.
+Note that the name chosen here will also be used as the name of the credentials within Jenkins.

+            1. In the Tags section, add the 2 required tags for the [AWS Secrets Manager Credentials Provider](https://plugins.jenkins.io/aws-secrets-manager-credentials-provider/) Plugin
+                * `jenkins:credentials:type` = `sshUserPrivateKey`
+                * `jenkins:credentials:username` = `<username>`

+                !!! info
+                    The username will depend on the image being used for the build agent.

+                    * Amazon Linux -> `ec2-user`
+                    * Ubuntu -> `ubuntu`
+                    * Windows -> `Administrator`

+            1. Choose Next.

+        6. On the Review page, review your secret details, and then choose Store.

+#### Connect Jenkins to the Build Farm

 1. From the Jenkins homepage, on the left-hand side, choose `Manage Jenkins`.
 2. Under the `System Configuration` section, choose `Clouds`